 Asian shares mostly lower amid jitters ahead of trade talks

-TOKYO (AP) — Asian shares were mostly lower Thursday amid investor jitters ahead of the latest round of trade talks between the U.S. and China.
+TOKYO (AP) — Share sank in Asia Thursday as investors fretted over trade tensions between the U.S. and China.

 On Wall Street, a late-afternoon reversal added to the market's losses following a steep sell-off a day earlier as investors worry that the costly trade dispute between the world's two biggest economies will escalate.